caroldelwing/WCD-DevOps/project_1/README.md

 $ unzip awscliv2.zip
 $ sudo ./aws/install
 ```
-Acess the following link for more info about how to install AWS CLI:
+Access the following link for more info about how to install AWS CLI:
 https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

 To access your AWS account, execute the following command in your terminal: